wethod/learning-center-source/content/finance/index.md

 Find this section in Projects > Wallet > Travels.

 ### Create, edit and send travel requests

-Head to Setting > Company > Email Bot to insert the email address(es) to send travel requests to.
+First, head to Setting > Company > Email Bot and insert the email address(es) as recipients for travel requests.

 **Create a new travel request:**